DavidsonGroup/flexiplex/tutorial.md

 ## 2. Barcode filtering

-Now, we are ready to refine the barcode list to a short-list of high quality barcodes. **flexiplex-filter** is a python script packaged with flexiplex that will automatically identify the inflection point of the barcode knee plot, and (optionally) remove barcodes not seen in known list - such as the inclusion lists provided by Cell Ranger.
-Check the flexiplex documentaion carefully to make sure you've correctly installed it, as it requires an extra step beyond the installation of **flexiplex**.
+Now, we are ready to refine the barcode list to a short-list of high quality barcodes. **flexiplex-filter** is a python script packaged with flexiplex that will automatically identify the inflection point of the barcode knee plot, and (optionally) remove barcodes not seen in a known list - such as the inclusion list provided by Cell Ranger.
+Check the flexiplex documentaion carefully to make sure you've correctly installed **flexiplex-filter**, as it requires an extra step beyond the installation of **flexiplex**.

 To run:
 ```bash